OS+H Asia 2022

 Singapore Human Resources Institute (SHRI)

 The Singapore Human Resources Institute (SHRI) is a leading, not-for-profit professional HR body, established in 1965.
-Serving HR practitioners, people managers, employers and business leaders from both public and private sector organisations across diverse industries in Singapore.
-As an independent voice driving Singapore’s HR agenda on a national and global scale, SHRI is an intermediary for the HR fraternity and policy-makers.
+Serving HR professionals, employers and business leaders from both public and private sector organisations across diverse industries in Singapore.
+As an independent voice driving Singapore’s HR agenda on a national and global scale, SHRI is an intermediary for the HR fraternity and policymakers.
 SHRI has been the trendsetter, championing benchmarks in standards of HR best practices by connecting HR professionals and business leaders locally and regionally through its signature events, member engagement activities, dialogues and networking sessions.
-Under the SHRI Group, SHRI Academy and SHRI Corporation aim to promote continuous learning, upgrading and professional development.
+Under the SHRI Group, the SHRI Academy strives to raise and enable HR Professionalism and be “the body of knowledge”.
+The SHRI Corp arm aims to provide HR resources, expertise and value-added services to individuals and organisations.

 Singapore Institute of Technology (SIT)